 I haven’t worked before – where can I get information about tax and national insurance?

-For detailed information on working including income tax and national insurance and where to look for a job see the advice guide ‘Part Time and Vacation Work’ which is written by QMUL’s Advice and Counselling Service and the Careers and Enterprise Centre.
+For detailed information on working including income tax and national insurance and where to look for a job see the advice guide ‘Part Time and Vacation Work’ which is jointly written by Queen Mary’s Advice and Counselling Service and the Careers and Enterprise Centre.

 I’m already working part-time but this is affecting my studies – what can I do?